-Are you planning on leaving your vehicle for a long period of time?
+Are you planning on leaving your vehicle for a long period of time and looking for long-term storage?
 There are some key steps you’ll need to take to ensure that your vehicle is protected while you are away.
 Read on for our tips on vehicle storage over a long period of time.

 Choose a Storage Location

 If you are wondering how to store a car long term, you’ll want to start by choosing where to store your vehicle.
 The best option for where to store a car will be indoors.
 By storing your vehicle indoors you’ll limit access to the vehicle by other people, keep it away from the elements and reduce temperature fluctuations the vehicle might experience.
 If you don’t have a space in your garage, consider storing your vehicle at one of our indoor or outdoor vehicle storage facilities or in one of our drive-up storage units at Price Self Storage.
 You won’t have to question how big of a storage unit you’ll need, because our vehicle storage facilities are spacious and the drive-up storage units will fit most vehicles.

 Indoor vehicle storage facilities and drive-up storage units are a great option for long term vehicle storage.
 At Price Self Storage, our indoor facilities offer keypad controlled access when storing your car.
 Additionally, access will be further limited by virtue of being in a locked storage unit, if that be the route you choose.
 By storing your vehicle indoors, you also won’t have to worry about the elements, which can be a serious concern for long term car storage.